mt40/my_blog/README.md

 and the file `index.html` at the root of this repo (let's call this **the artifacts**)

+_Note: the build command is just an alias for a longer command defined in `./sbtrc`_

 ## Run

 To run, you can simply serve `index.html` as a static site with a simple